It started with a Slack message from my supervisor.

 I signed the papers, received my severance, and in an instant, I was jobless.

 The emotional cost of retrenchment

-Then the tough part came.
-Having to explain the situation to those near and dear to you.
+Then the really tough part came — having to explain the situation to those near and dear to you.

 “Yes, it happened, babe.
 I’m okay.
 No worries, I’m sure I can get a job soon.”

-But the internal demon inside me will counter, “Didn’t it take you a long time to get that job you just lost?”
+But the demon inside whispers, “didn’t it take you a long time to get that job you just lost?”

 “Don’t worry, I got some money, ma.
 Anyway, I can freelance while job-hunting.”